nagalluri/CardMatch/README.md

-# War
+# CardMatch
-A simple java program that plays the popular card game War with you
+A simple java program that plays a card game with you